 Supplemental Interventions at Tier 2

-At Tier 2, schools provide small group, standardized academic interventions or targeted behavioral or mental health supports using validated intervention programs.
+At Tier 2, schools provide standardized interventions that target academic, social, emotional, and behavioral needs using validated programs to support students identified as at-risk.
 Teams select or design interventions and supports that have demonstrated positive effects for desired outcomes and are aligned with student needs.
 Tier 2 interventions and supports are delivered with fidelity at an appropriate duration and frequency to ensure students have increased opportunities for practice and corrective feedback.

 Intensive Intervention at Tier 3

-At Tier 3, schools implement intensive intervention to help students with severe and persistent learning and/or behavioral needs, including students with disabilities.
-Data-based individualization (DBI) is a validated approach to providing intensive intervention in academics and behavior.
-It is not a specific program, but a data-driven process that is characterized by increased intensity and individualization of instruction and tailored supports.
+At Tier 3, educators provide intervention to help students with severe and persistent learning and/or social-emotional-behavioral needs, including students with disabilities.
+It is provided to students not responding to Tier 2 interventions and who may have low achievement or ongoing, intensive needs.
+Designing Tier 3 supports is a data-driven process that is characterized by increased intensity and individualization of instruction and supports